In this article:

 Apply a ratio

 When you have multiple images of different sizes displayed on the same row or column, it can create an imbalance in the visual of your email.
 To go for a more uniform look, you can crop them using the same ratio.
-This will save you the headache of having to calculate so that they will have the same proportions.
+This will save you the headache of having to calculate the size so that they will have the same proportions.

 This tool allows you to manually crop your image.
 Using the blue handles, mark the area you want to keep.
 When you are finished, press Apply to confirm the change.